“Where are your real-wood shutters made?” – This is a question we get asked regularly.😊

 For even the simplest of rectangular windows, we can take up to twenty measurements.
 But for those intricate windows, we can take up to two hundred measurements.

 We’ve Been Measuring, Designing and Fitting Shutters for a Long Time

-Over the last thirty-three years that we’ve been supplying and fitting shutters, we’ve tried and tested lots of different manufacturers in both the UK, Ireland and the rest of the world.
+Over the last thirty-three years that we’ve been supplying and fitting shutters, we’ve tried and tested lots of different manufacturers in the UK, Ireland and the rest of the world.

-NienMade’s attention to detail, massive investment in sophisticated production equipment and a total understanding of timber handling are without equal.
+NienMade’s attention to detail, massive investment in sophisticated production equipment and total understanding of timber handling are without equal.